Rayerdyne/wrk2/README.md

       wrk.format returns a HTTP request string containing the passed parameters merged with values from the wrk table.

-    global init     -- function called when the thread is initialized global request  -- function returning the HTTP message for each request global response -- optional function called with HTTP response data global done     -- optional function called with results of run
+    global init           -- function called when the thread is initialized global request        -- function returning the HTTP message for each request global response       -- optional function called with HTTP response data global record_latency -- optional function called with latency records global done           -- optional function called with results of run

   The init() function receives any extra command line arguments for the script.
 Script arguments must be separated from wrk arguments with "--"